icon

 Working outside in rugged, demanding sites means the job intrinsically carries higher risks due to the very nature of the work and the location.
 The location itself could be hazardous with inhospitable terrain; these environmental risks combined with adverse weather conditions increase the chances of slips, trips and falls for instance.
 In addition, the lone worker’s specific activities could be high risk including operating heavy machinery, working at height or inspecting/maintaining difficult to reach assets.

 Working in a remote location more than likely means your lone workers will have limited or non-existent mobile phone reception.
-Therefore, you need to consider ways in which they can communicate with you and raise the alarm in the event of an emergency.
+You need to consider how they will communicate with you and raise the alarm in an emergency.

 Isolated locations and lack of mobile phone signal are risks to be considered.